kadivetikavya/PROJECTS/ansible-k8s-CICD-project/README.md

 kubectl get all
 ```
 Locate the LoadBalancer service and copy the external URL.<br>

 Example:
 ```
 a2a5e5f083b26430fadf920fe4f2a782-1459326598.us-east-1.elb.amazonaws.com
 ```
-Paste the LoadBalancer URL into your browser to access the application 🎉
+Paste the LoadBalancer URL into your browser to access the application.